Staff

 (he/him)

-Atkins has spent the last 20 years exploring music as an educator, a conductor, as well as a professional vocalist.
+A proud son of the Jersey Shore, Lynn G. Atkins, Jr. has spent the last 20 years exploring music as an educator, a conductor, as well as a professional vocalist.
 He has had the opportunity to sing in choirs with the New Jersey Symphony, the New York Philharmonic, as well as the Royal Philharmonic Concert Orchestra.
 He has appeared in choirs to accompany such stars as Sarah Brightman, Julie Andrews, Charlotte Church, Denyce Graves, Patti LaBelle, and Linda Eder.
 As a featured soloist, he has sung with Princeton Pro Musica (NJ), Litha Symphony Orchestra (NY), The Petersburg Symphony (VA), and the Richmond Philharmonic Orchestra (VA), among others.

 Lynn’s commitment to the teacher/artist model of musicianship is clear in his work as a music educator.
 An 18-year veteran of teaching K-12 students, he has consistently built choirs which have won awards and shown mastery of the choral art.
 His commitment to ensuring marginalized communities are represented in choral music is cemented in his work in creating the framework for LGBTQ Inclusive Curriculum in a joint taskforce between the New Jersey Department of Education and Garden State Equality in 2020.
 Lynn’s recent scholarship on DEI Strategies for the Choral Music Classroom was presented at the Summer Conference of the California Choral Directors Association.